In This Article

-Truth be told, being single in your 40s can be a wonderful thing.
-Let's face it, you’re braver, smarter, sexier and more discerning than ever.
-Using these qualities as your secret superpowers, dating can not only be fun, but you can be much more successful, and speedier, at finding your match than you ever were.
+Truth be told, dating in your 40s can be a wonderful thing.
+You’re braver, smarter, sexier and more discerning than ever.
+Using these qualities as your secret superpowers, dating can not only be fun, but you can be much more successful, and speedy, at finding your match than when you were younger.

-That said, there are nuances to be aware of that weren’t factors in our 20s—we weren’t as dedicated to our careers or financial responsibilities, and we hadn't had the experience of deeper relationships to learn from.
-To arm you with helpful tools for your best dating experience yet, we consulted with relationship experts and psychologists to glean their advice.
-Get ready to make your 40s even more fabulous.
+But there are nuances to be aware of that weren’t factors in our 20s—we weren’t as dedicated to our careers or financial responsibilities, and we hadn't had the experience of deeper relationships to learn from.
+To give you helpful strategies for how to date in your 40s, we consulted with relationship experts and psychologists for their advice.
+Get ready to make your 40s love life even more fabulous.

 Choose Wisely Because This Could Be It

-The divorce rate has gone down by 18% from 2008 to 2018, with age as the number one consideration factor.
-Fewer people are “settling down” at a younger age in an effort to gain more life experience, financial stability, or a stronger sense of self.
+The divorce rate decreased by 18% from 2008 to 2018, because more young adults are delaying tying the knot.
+Many want to gain more life experience, financial stability, or a stronger sense of self before saying "I do."